danielhusar/a11y-report/README.md

 > Run accessibility report on the provided urls via [axe-core](https://github.com/dequelabs/axe-core)

 ## How it works
 It will use [puppeeter](https://github.com/GoogleChrome/puppeteer) to run axe-core on all provided urls, and collect all violations.
+After it prints whole report it will process exit.
+Make sure you have at least axe-core ^3.0.0 in your pages.
+You can also provide axe url to be automatically injected for you.

 ## Install